GameAssetPack/01-Introduction-and-Setup/README.md

 - Importing more advanced models with correct UV unwrapping.

 ## IS01 Section Introduction (Redone 28/11/16)
+## IS01a Where To Start In This Course?
 ## IS02 What Do You Need?
 ## IS99 Section 1 Wrap Up